Electrical Inspections - Your Responsibilities

 When it comes to electricity we don’t need to explain the dangers facing both volunteers and users of your hall.
 You need to ensure that your property is safe to use and document your procedures in case of an accident.

 There is no timescale specified in your policy for a full electrical inspection to be carried out.
-However, insurers suggest that electrical systems are inspected and tested at least once every five years to meet your duty of care to the public.
+However, insurers require you to meet your duty of care to the public and part of this would be to have all electrical systems inspected and tested at least once every five years.
 This relates to both the wiring and the fixed electrical systems in the hall.

 The Health & Safety Executive (HSE) advises that electrical installations should be tested often enough that there is little chance of deterioration leading to danger.
 Any part of an installation that has become obviously defective between tests should be de-energised until the fault can be fixed.